Parity asymmetry of primordial scalar and tensor power spectra: Quantum fields in de Sitter spacetime

-This implies the correlations of quantum fields related by $\Pc\Tc$ transformations are identical in the case of dS spacetime.
-This indicates our formulation of QFT in dS spacetime might be $\Pc\Tc$ or $\Cc\Pc\Tc$ (if we include charged fields) symmetric.\footnote{We note that the result in \eqref{eqcorr} is similar to what was derived in the context of elliptic dS spacetime \cite{SANCHEZ19871111,Schrodinger1956}.
-However, in our scheme of quantization we do not make any (classical) antipodal identification of spacetime and therefore we significantly deviate conceptually from the proposal of elliptic dS made by Erwin Schr\"{o}dinger \cite{Schrodinger1956}. }
+This makes the correlations of quantum fields, in the parity conjugate regions, identical to the case of dS spacetime.
+We note that the result in \eqref{eqcorr} is similar to the one that was derived in the context of elliptic dS spacetime \cite{SANCHEZ19871111,Schrodinger1956}.
+However, in this quantization scheme, we do not make any antipodal identification, and therefore, we noticeably deviate conceptually from the proposal of elliptic dS made by Erwin Schr\"{o}dinger \cite{Schrodinger1956}.

-However, this may not be true in a spacetime with less symmetries such as quasi-dS.
-Indeed, in the context of inflationary quantum fluctuations, it is often assumed, in the effective field theory (EFT) approach, that Lorentz symmetry (in other words $(\Cc)\Pc\Tc$) must be spontaneously broken \cite{Cheung:2007st}.
-However, it is not known how $\Cc\Pc\Tc$ symmetry can be broken in a curved spacetime.
-In the next section, we provide a framework of quantization where we can explicitly see that $(\Cc)\Pc\Tc$ is spontaneously broken in the sense that the qunatum fields defined by our new notion of $\Pc\Tc$ transformations evolve differently.